 IT’S ALL ABOUT JURISDICTION

 The enemy has no right to our lives without getting jurisdiction.
 This is why he had to deceive Eve first.
 He had no right to touch them.
 They had to give Satan the right to curse them.
 He does this by gaining jurisdiction.
 The Serpent understands God’s law better than all of us combined.
 He knows how to play the system and understands basic human behavior patterns and how to manipulate them.
 He understands what I am trying to convey to you right now.
-There are only three main areas he uses to gain jurisdiction to reek his havoc.
+There are only three main areas he uses to gain jurisdiction to wreak his havoc.
 They are generational sins, trauma, and our own personal sins.
 His strategy is not to get you to sin or create a trauma to ruin your life and make you miserable.
 He is a long-term military strategist.
-He is trying to gain access to your main frame DNA and damage it for the NEXT generation.
+He is trying to gain access to your mainframe DNA and damage it for the NEXT generation.
 If he can get you to be damaged from a trauma or from sin, he knows that you will bring a curse on yourself, thus starting the next generation off in serious debt.
 If he can start out the next generation already damaged, his work is infinitely easier.

 With this in mind, what we want to do is find the areas of our lives where the enemy took jurisdiction and begin the process of taking it back.
 Some people might say, “How do I do that when I can’t go back in time to fix it?”
 I refer those people to the fact that Nicodemus asked the same question to Yeshua in John chapter 3 about being “born again.”
 Yeshua’s reply was that you may not be able to physically go back and enter your mother’s womb again, but you can in the spirit.
 And this is exactly what I’m talking about.
 Physically speaking, we can’t get in a time machine and go back to relive our lives or keep our parents from what happened to them, but we absolutely can in the Spirit because God is outside of time.
 Yahweh is looking down on the entire timeline and sees the beginning, present, and end all at the same time.
 It’s like being on top of a building and looking at a parade in the streets below.
 You can see it all at one time.
 When we discover all of our assets and liabilities, we can begin to deal with the liabilities and increase the assets at the root.

 As we close out this section, what I always have those I am coaching do is to make a list of their whole family history, similar to the paperwork you would fill out at the doctor’s office.
-Write down everything you can think of about your parents, grandparents, and great grandparents.
+Write down everything you can think of about your parents, grandparents, and great-grandparents.
 Did their marriages end in divorce?
 Was there any fornication or sexual sin?
 Were any children born out of wedlock?
 Was there any substance abuse?
 Did they fight?
 If so, about what?
 What was their religious background?
 What were all the traumas and sins that you know of?
-How was their relationship to their parents?
+How was their relationship with their parents?
 How did they treat you and your siblings?
 What was life like growing up with your parents?
-You might have to make phone calls to parents or grandparents to gather information about your grandparents or great grandparents.
+You might have to make phone calls to parents or grandparents to gather information about your grandparents or great-grandparents.
 Do your homework.
 It will pay off.

 Once you have the history completed you will turn to your own personal traumas.
 List every single negative experience you can think of that impacted you, no matter how small or large.
 Then list every major sin, struggle, or addiction that you have had in your life, whether you have conquered it or not.
 This won’t be a fun exercise, but the more detailed your list, the faster the healing comes.
 This is an audit.
 And audits are detailed and thorough by design.
 So take your time on this and don’t cheat.
 You will only be cheating yourself.